Skip to main content

 This is a real change in tactics, and it’s accompanied by a new wrinkle in the messaging.
 She’s now talking openly about “faith” in relation to abortion.
 She’s saying, in effect, that no matter what your religion tells you, there is no way the government should be involved in decisions this personal.

 As it happens, darker forces are also making use of the Thurman story.
 To anti-abortion zealots, Thurman’s death is an example of the “dangers of abortion pills.”
 This is, of course, a total lie, and a particularly odious one.
-Thurman’s complication was extremely rare, and even so, it could have been mitigated by a simple D&C, a procedure readily available in any healthcare system that actually values health.
+They know the pills are safe, that Thurman’s complication was extremely rare, and that it could have been mitigated by a simple D&C, a procedure readily available in any healthcare system that actually values health.

 But back to the event.
 The Thurman story was followed by another atrocity, also from the benighted state of Georgia.
 This was about gun violence, and we had in the audience one of its latest victims, Natalie Griffith, 15, who was shot twice in algebra class at Apalachee High School, three weeks ago.
 Lucky to be alive — two fellow students and two teachers were killed — she told us about the horrors she saw that day, and showed us her tightly bandaged arm.